Using a custom HTTP client

 execute and

-close.
-Here's an example implementation that also includes a couple of helper
+dispose.
+Here's an example implementation that also includes a couple of helper methods:

 1class MyHttpEngine(val wrappedClient: MyClient) : HttpEngine {